 On April 2, 2020, the World Bank Board of Directors approved the Multiphase Programmatic Approach (MPA), supported under the Fast Track COVID-19 Facility (FTCF).
 The MPA visibly commits substantial resources and complements funding by countries and activities supported by other partners to help ensure adequate resources to fund a rapid emergency response to COVID-19.
 In parallel, the Board approved with the MPA the financing of Phase 1 of the Program for 25 Investment Project Financing operations under the Strategic Preparedness and Response Program (SPRP) for countries across the world.

-Government of Georgia requested assistance in handling COVID-19 emergency from the World Bank and the Asian Infrastructure Investment Bank.
-Loans in the amount of EUR 73,1 million and USD 100,0 million were provided from these banks respectively for the implementation of the Georgia Emergency COVID-19 Response Project (the Project).
+The Government of Georgia (GoG) requested assistance in handling COVID-19 emergency from the World Bank and the Asian Infrastructure Investment Bank.
+Loans in the amount of EUR 73,1 million and EUR 91,3 million were provided from these banks respectively for the implementation of the Georgia Emergency COVID-19 Response Project (the Project).
 Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs (MoILHSA) is the project implementing entity and a project implementation unit (hereinafter, the PIU) is set up within this ministry for day-to-day management of the project.

 This Global Budget and Reimbursement Manual sets forth procedures and rules, which are to be followed by the core Ministries in Georgian Government – MoF and MoILHSA with project implementation unit (PIU), participating institutions and all stakeholders involved in the project implementation.
 The Global Budget and Reimbursement Manual is to promote consistency and transparency in implementation of the project activities, particularly related to activities for health-sector readiness under Part 1 (b) of the Project, containing detailed guidelines and procedures for implementation of Part 1 (b) of the Project, including with respect to: budget allocations, methodology for the estimation, review, approval, and transfer of such budget allocations, detailed reimbursement mechanisms, arrangements for the flow of funds, and such other arrangements and procedures as shall be required for the effective implementation of such activities, in form and substance satisfactory to the Bank.